Inland Steel Building: Reception

 Thomas J. O'Gorman, in a guidebook of Chicago architecture, called the Inland Steel Building "a design triumph whose snazzy pizzazz tantalized Chicago tastes".
 The National Park Service wrote in 2009 that the building was "an example of SOM's strong stance on the idea of total design", since all aspects of the design had been devised simultaneously, allowing for uninterrupted open-floor plans with modular offices.
 The Commission on Chicago Landmarks called the building "one of the defining commercial high-rises of the post-World War II era of modern architecture", and Thomas Leslie wrote in 2023 that the building set "a high commercial and architectural bar for projects that followed".
+The historian Igor Marjanović wrote in 2026 that the building's use of steel was both sculptural and symbolically important, particularly with regards to post–World War II American culture and labor unions.
 Observers also described the building as having a timeless quality and being one of Chicago's more prominent post–World War II buildings.